AdityaCoppisetti/robotic-arm/journal.md

 <img width="847" height="583" alt="image" src="https://github.com/user-attachments/assets/1e8933c8-10dd-42ec-a80c-1e0f46e72202" />

 Also i removed the mounting holes and the testpoints as i want this to be as compact as it can be

+im also i placing alot of components on the other side of the board as its a tiny and compact board